 4. Administration Headaches

-Because of the thousands of sleeper accounts it can become difficult to administer and respond to real users properly.
+Because of the thousands of sleeper accounts it becomes difficult to administer and respond to real users properly.

 After considering a variety of options we decided that the best solution was to limit the Q/A registrations to email addresses or company domains used by existing dbFront license registrations.

 Let us know at [email protected] if you have any difficulty signing up for a Q/A account and we would be happy to help.